HenrikJoreteg/human-javascript/ch07-views.md

 </div>
 ```

-But will automatically bind the resulting
+But it will also automatically create bindings for those properties to the resulting DOM.

 ## A note about re-usability